Shikamachi, Nagasaki

 Shikamachi (鹿町町, Shikamachi-chō) was a town located in Kitamatsuura District, Nagasaki Prefecture, Japan.

+Population

 As of January 1, 2009, the town had an estimated population of 5,115 and a density of 169 persons per km2.
 The total area was 30.24 km2.

+History

+Shikamachi was founded as a town in 1947.

 On March 31, 2010, Shikamachi, along with the town of Emukae (also from Kitamatsuura District), was merged into the expanded city of Sasebo.

-Shikamachi was founded as a town in 1947.
 Coal mining was formerly the most important industry in the area, until the coal mines closed in the 1960s.

+Economy

 The economy is now centered on agriculture and fishing.